BlueBrain/BlueCelluLab/README.rst

 +----------------+------------+

-Blue Brain Cellular Laboratory is designed for simulations and experiments on individual cells or groups of cells.
+The Blue Brain Cellular Laboratory is designed for simulations and experiments on individual cells or groups of cells.
 Suitable use cases for BlueCelluLab include:

 * Scripting and statistical analysis for single cells or cell pairs.